 Responsible for working as part of an established team, which will include:

 - Disseminate results through writing high quality peer-reviewed manuscripts and presenting at scientific meetings

 - Developing and maintaining documentation associated with the health, safety and biosecurity of the research to preserve a safe working environment.

 - Assist with lab management (ordering, looking after equipment, sample inventories)

-- Supervision and training of group members
+- Supervision and training of group/hub members, students and visitors

 Contribute to the overall research group:

 - Service on committees, steering groups and other meetings as appropriate